MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 #### Group all traffic on a single intent

-In this example, a single intent is managed across cluster nodes.
+In this example, there's a single intent managed across cluster nodes.

 1. **Management, Compute, and Storage**: This intent uses a dedicated pair of network adapter ports.